lopezdp/MachineLearningResearch/QuantFinance/.ipynb_checkpoints/README-checkpoint.md

-## A Multiple Linear Regression Model Using the Least Square Method to Describe the Market Price of Cryptocurrencies: The Case of Bitcoin.
+## A Machine Learning Model using Tensorflow to Describe the Market Price of Cryptocurrencies: The Case of Bitcoin.

 ##### Authors
     * Researcher: David P Lopez